A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Variation of remaining CLDM parameters around baseline values

-In Fig.~19, $v$ and $X_{\rm n}$ are plotted versus density for the BD EoSs (left) and the Skyrme EoSs together with DH and BBP (right).
-These quantities are also sensitive to the pressure of PNM over the whole density range up to saturation; a lower PNM pressure gives rise to nuclei occupying a larger fraction of the space (higher $v$) and thus a lower density fraction of dripped neutrons, which is what we see for most of the crust.
-Again, the Skyrmes tested are consistent with the baseline results.
+$v$ and $X_{\rm n}$ are very sensitive to the PNM EoS at intermediate sub-saturation densities, and hence to $K_{\rm sym}$ for fixed $L$.
+For the reasons discussed in section~6.1.3, the BD EoS gives larger nuclei at a given density and thus a larger volume fraction of nuclei $v$ and smaller density fraction of dripped neutrons $X_{\rm n}$.
+This is particularly pronounced for lower values of $L=25,35$ MeV, for which the BD EoS predicts a reduction of $X_{\rm n}$ by about 0.2 and an increase in $v$ by a factor of $\approx 3$ for $n \lesssim 0.06$ fm$^{-3}$.

 The DH EoS is also consistent, but the BBP EoS gives a much lower volume fraction and consequently much higher dripped neutron density fraction over the higher density region of the crust.
 This results from the high compressibility $K_0$ used for the BBP EoS and an unrealistically high surface tension.